 How much time will it take to create my book?

-Content editing, organizing, optimizing, and finalizing a completed manuscript: 20-40 hours
+Content editing, organizing, optimizing, and finalizing a completed manuscript (if you write the book yourself): 15-30 hours

 Back cover text: 2 hours

 Formatting a manuscript for print: 2-4 hours